-Managing the trees, shrubs and plants alongside our railway to ensure the safety of passengers and railway workers is essential, and it’s something we plan carefully and with consideration.
+Managing the trees, shrubs and plants alongside our railway to ensure the safety of passengers and railway workers is essential.
+We plan this work carefully and with consideration.

-In order to put electric wires along the line six bridges had to be raised including complex work to the bridge which forms part of Walsall high street.
-All this work is now complete.
+In order to put electric wires along the route, six bridges had to be raised including complex work to the bridge which forms part of Walsall high street.
+All bridge work has been completed.